Types of Laptops Explained: 5 Categories and Their Differences

 What Makes a Laptop a “Desktop Replacement”?

-A desktop replacement laptop usually focuses on performance first, portability second.
+A desktop replacement laptop focuses on performance first, portability second.

 Common characteristics include:

-These laptops are designed for users who want desktop-level performance without committing to a permanent setup.
+👉 These laptops are designed for users who want desktop-level performance without committing to a fixed setup.

 Laptop Instead of Desktop — Pros and Cons